- Home

 - Summary plan descriptions and other material modifications.

-- Assist in the review and processing of Qualified Domestic Relations Orders (QDROs) and Powers of Attorney (POAs).
+· Assist in the review and processing of Qualified Domestic Relations Orders (QDRO) and Powers of Attorney (POA).

-- Support the preparation and coordination of general notice mailings to clients about the potential impact of new legal developments on plans.
+· Support the preparation and coordination of general notice mailings to clients.
+Inform clients about the potential impact of new legal developments on plans.

-- Help provide important updates to internal departments regarding legal processing needs in relation to QDROs, POAs and other ERISA related matters that may impact client’s plans.
+· Help provide important updates to internal departments about legal processing needs for QDROs, POAs, and other ERISA matters that may impact clients’ plans.

-- Provide general administrative support to the legal team as needed, including scheduling, data entry, and file management.
+· Provide general administrative support to the legal team as needed.
+Includes scheduling, data entry, and file management.

-- Continuously learn and maintain knowledge of various retirement plan types (e.g., 401(k), 403(b), pension plans) and their associated legal frameworks, particularly ERISA.
+· Continuously learn and maintain knowledge of various retirement plan types, such as 401(k), 403(b), and pension plans.
+Maintain understanding of their legal frameworks, especially ERISA.

 Knowledge, Skills and Responsibilities:

-- Associate's degree or bachelor’s degree in paralegal studies, Legal Studies, or a related field strongly preferred.
+· Associate degree or bachelor’s degree in paralegal studies, legal studies, or a related field preferred.

-- Paralegal certificate from an ABA-approved program strongly preferred
+· Paralegal certificate from an ABA-approved program highly preferred.

 USI is committed to providing a full-suite of competitive benefits for our growing population and its diverse needs.
 We offer a wide range of health, welfare and financial benefits including potential for compensation incentives, medical, wellness, dental and vision, 401(k), flexible spending and health savings accounts, short and long-term disability, life insurance and other unique employer-sponsored and voluntary programs.
 USI also offers a generous paid time off policy, paid family leave benefit as well as paid holiday time.